 Ellora has 34 caves in all: 12 Buddhist (AD 600–800), 17 Hindu (AD 600–900) and five Jain (AD 800–1000).
 The grandest, however, is the awesome Kailasa Temple (Cave 16), the world’s largest monolithic sculpture, hewn top to bottom against a rocky slope by 7000 labourers over a 150-year period.
 Dedicated to Lord Shiva, it is clearly among the best that ancient Indian architecture has to offer.

 Historically, the site represents the renaissance of Hinduism under the Chalukya and Rashtrakuta dynasties, the subsequent decline of Indian Buddhism and a brief resurgence of Jainism under official patronage.
-The increasing influence of Tantric elements in India’s three great religions and their coexistence at one site indicates a lengthy period of religious tolerance.
+The increasing influence of Tantric elements in India’s three great religions can also be seen in the way the sculptures are executed, and their coexistence at one site indicates a lengthy period of religious tolerance.

 Official guides can be hired at the ticket office in front of the Kailasa Temple for ₹750.
 Most guides have an extensive knowledge of cave architecture, so try not to skimp.
 If your tight itinerary forces you to choose between Ellora or Ajanta, Ellora wins hands down.